YgRajput/IBM-Intern-Secure-Data-Hiding-in-Image/README.md

+# Secure Data handing in image Using Statenography
 # 🖼️ SteganoCrypt - Image Steganography Tool

 SteganoCrypt allows you to securely hide secret messages inside images using Least Significant Bit (LSB) encoding.
 It ensures safe message embedding and retrieval using a passcode.